 Nina Ottosson Dog Toys | Teach Your Dog New Tricks with these Interactive Dog Toys

-There are a few different well-known brands of these types of toys but I’d like to focus this post on Nina Ottosson’s line of activity dog toys that Nina Ottosson manufactures.
+There are a few well-known brands of these toys, but I’d like to concentrate this piece on the range of activity dog toys that Nina Ottosson manufactures.
 Let’s look at a few of them, shall we?

 About Nina Ottosson

 From her home in Sweden, Nina Ottosson creates puzzle and exercise toys for canine companions.
 After the birth of her two children, she found that she could not provide her dogs with the mental and physical stimulation and exercise they needed.

 In 1990, she started producing these dog toys for the first time.
 Nina believes that “the dog has four legs and one head, and all five require an action of some kind — both physically and mentally.”